KeisukeYamashita/terraform-aws-vpc-peering-connector/README.md

-# AWS VPC Peering MongoDB Atlas Terraform module
+# AWS VPC Peering Connector module

 This module creates an AWS VPC peering connector and route.